-This stamina Necromancer build built for HIGH dps and MASSIVE ultimate gain!
+This stamina Necromancer build is built for HIGH DPS and MASSIVE ultimate gain!
 The point of the ultimate gain is of course to be able to use ultimates as much as possible but with a much higher group beneficial purpose!

 Unlike the sorcerer you do NOT need to double bar your pets or else they will die, they are fired, they do their stuff and then they are gone.
-Ready for you to fire of a NEW one.
-Constantly summoning more and more disposable pets as you go.
+Ready for you to fire off a NEW one constantly summoning more and more disposable pets as you go.

 The BIG bonus to these pets and types of spells/skills is that the Necromancer ALSO can utilize corpses!
-Much like the Templar can consume corpses for the sake of stamina return and heals, The Necromancer (depending on skill chose) can heal, regain stamina, magicka and even ULTIMATE!
-Yes you can actually CONSUME ultimate with the Necrotic Potency skill, from dead bodies…And here is the crunch…
+Much like the Templar can consume corpses for the sake of stamina return and heals, The Necromancer (depending on skill choice) can heal, regain stamina, magicka, and even ULTIMATE!
+Yes, you can actually CONSUME ultimate with the Necrotic Potency skill, from dead bodies…And here is the crunch…

 So, not only can you consume enemy corpses, but also FRIENDLY ones as well!